ouracademy/ng2-validation/README.md

 ## TODO
+This package it's creating on free times after university...and theses...
-This package for now is working with with Reactive Driven Forms, it wasn't tested with Template Driven Forms.
+For now works with Reactive Driven Forms, it wasn't tested with Template Driven Forms.
 Probably it will work, if work send us a message.
+Also it doesn't work with Composite Form Groups (and unique Controls) and doesn't have a way to add more ErrorPlaceholderParser (this is if you create your own Validator, you can't add it to the validation messages to show..this will be fixed soon).

 There's a list of things that are in our roadmap.
 You can see it in the [TODO file](https://github.com/ouracademy/ng2-validation/blob/master/TODO)